Mekoche

-Mekoche (or Mequachake, Shawnee: mecoce) was the name of one of the five divisions (or bands) of the Shawnee, a Native American people, during the 18th century.
-The other four divisions were the Chalahgawtha, Kispoko, Pekowi, and Hathawekela.
-(All five division names have been spelled in a great variety of ways.)
-Together these divisions formed the loose confederacy that was the Shawnee tribe.
+Mekoche (or Mequachake, Shawnee: mecoce) is the name of one of the five divisions of the Shawnee People.
+The Shawnee now exist as three federally recognized tribes located in the state of Oklahoma.
+The other four divisions are the Chalahgawtha, Kispoko, Pekowi, and Hathawekela.
+(All five division names have been spelled in a great variety of ways and are now divided into the three federally recognized Shawnee tribes.)

 Traditionally, Shawnee healers came from the Mekoche patrilineal division.

-Since the late 20th century, the Lower Eastern Ohio Mekoce Shawnee has organized but it has not gained federal recognition.
-It is based in Southern Ohio and West Virginia, part of its traditional territory.
-The tribe, which filed a Letter of Intent to Petition on 3/5/2001 with the Bureau of Indian Affairs, founded The Inter Tribal Learning Circle in 1991.
-It has held cultural events at Fort Ancient in Lebanon, Ohio.

 Pigeon Town, occupied by the Shawnee Mekoche division, was located on Mad River, 3 miles northwest of West Liberty, Logan County, Ohio.
 Macochee Creek is named for this Shawnee division; it is a small stream that meets the Mad River at West Liberty, having arisen near modern Pickrelltown, Ohio.